10 April 2019

 Research is at the forefront of our charitable objectives and the co-location of hyperbaric facilities and brain research expertise will allow us to pursue new avenues of investigation which are coming to the forefront of hyperbaric medicine.

-The new building will be operational by Spring 2020.
+The new building will be operational by Autumn 2020.